GoyaPtyLtd/BaseElements-Plugin/docs/Functions/BE_XPath.md

 **Description**

-This finds the first instance of a node at the path xpath within the text xml.
+This finds the first instance of a node at the path *xpathText* within the text *xmlText*.

 **Parameters**